jraiskin/Automated_categorization_medication/log_progress_lab.md

     - Plot evaluation metrics for RNN and linear classifier vs. # of keystrokes.
         For this I need to train the RNN model and checkpoint.

+- **7/6:**
+Consulted with Marloes regarding determining the similarity threshold.
+She suggested exploring different classifiers, trained on different data-sets (threhsolds of 0.7, 0.8, 0.9, no suggestions which is equivalent to 1.0).
+Carsten agrees and is on board.
+Created the data-set derived from 0.7 similarity threshold, exported to file and updated everywhere.
+Revised the validation procedure, such that validation set would only be drawn from the original data-set.
+Launched all current experiments on Euler.
+Changed / deleted parts in the document regarding NN.
+Wrote about GRU.
+Todo:
+    - Keep running experiments on Euler (without suggestions, with 0.7, 0.8, 0.9 similarities).
+    - Write thesis, next could be the method section.
+    - Plot evaluation metrics for RNN and linear classifier vs. # of keystrokes.
+        For this I need to train the RNN model and checkpoint.